 From Dave’s Stories by David Hartmann.
-First re-posted to Havok Journal on 05JAN15.
+This first appeared in The Havok Journal on January 5, 2015.

 In early ‘04 I was stationed at the Kandahar Provincial Reconstruction Team, an 80-man firebase, as a Civil Affairs team engineer.
 This duty meant lots of meetings with various Afghans about projects and policies they’d like.
 We also tried to coordinate with several other units with varying missions to try and synchronize all our efforts.